 There's a lot of anxieties and angers that are being felt by some of the hunters that no longer can go and hunt.
 We see the change, but we can't stop it, we can't explain why it's changing it ... our way of life is changing up here, our ocean is changing....
-I think it's widely felt, because you can feel it further from the folks that live in the villages outside of Barrow, where they do a lot of subsistence hunting.
+I think it's widely felt, because you can feel it further from the folks that live in the villages outside of Barrow, where they do a lot of subsistence hunting.381 b.
+Travel, subsistence and culture have been damaged as a result of the combination of changes.

 The anxiety associated with these changes makes people even less likely to travel and harvest, aggravating the problems of changes in diet and loss of the traditional way of life.
-The dislocation and disruption caused by the destruction and relocation of homes and communities also affects mental health.
+The dislocation and disruption caused by the destruction and relocation of homes and communities also affects mental health.382